Download your capsule wardrobe planner at the bottom of this post!

 There are a ton of ways to create a capsule wardrobe, and at the end of the day it is a way of dressing mindfully that suits your specific needs and lifestyle.
 You should be able to wear every item in you wardrobe and feel beautiful and confident.
 This list shouldn’t limit you or make you feel like you can only have this amount of items, but rather give you ideas and inspiration for how to create a wardrobe that fits you.

-This capsule is designed with comfort in mind.
+This business casual capsule wardrobe is designed with comfort in mind.
 I used a neutral color palette because it’s easiest to work with, but you can always translate these items into colors that are cohesive in your wardrobe.
 These are the basics that I found most useful in my everyday business casual work environment so please take what is helpful.

 02 | Tan Cardigan